gozdemadendere/gozdemadendere/README.md

 • Passionate about analyzing, evaluating, and visualizing datasets to answer questions or solve problems.

-• This Github contains my Data Science portfolio projects using Python, SQL, Tableau, Machine Learning Algorithms.
+• This Github contains my Data Science/Analysis projects using Python, SQL, Tableau, Machine Learning Algorithms.

 <h3 align="left">Languages and Tools:</h3>